Sarah Veatch: Education

 Veatch worked for a year as an electrical engineer, programming lighting consoles used in auditoriums.
 In 2004, she completed her Ph.D. in physics at University of Washington under her advisor Sarah L. Keller, after which she conducted one year of postdoctoral studies with Robert E. W. Hancock at University of British Columbia.
 She also worked with Jenifer Thewalt at Simon Fraser University.
 Veatch completed further postdoctoral studies with Barbara A. Baird and David Holowka at Cornell University.
 Here, she built upon her Ph.D. work, exploring phase separation in isolated biological membranes.

 Career

 After her postdoctoral work, Veatch was hired as an Assistant Professor of Biophysics at the University of Michigan, and was promoted to the position of associate professor in May 2017.
 She researches the physical properties of lipids and the influence on the plasma membrane function.
 She investigates signalling pathways initiated in the membrane and has developed new super-resolution fluorescence microscopy techniques to further study interactions in the membrane.

 Veatch is a Presidential Visiting Fellow of Yale University 2019-2020 where she is working on ion channel function and phase transitions in membranes and polymers alongside Ben Machta.

+Veatch's recent work has examined the role of lipid phase behavior in organizing plasma membrane components, or correlations between the partitioning preferences of membrane-anchored probes in giant plasma membrane vesicles (GPMVs) and their organization in live cells.
+Veatch has put forward a theory where proximity to a membrane phase transition drives the formation of membrane domains.

 Awards and honors

 In 2012, Veatch won a Sloan Research Fellowship.
 In 2014, she was awarded the Margaret Oakley Dayhoff Award "for her substantial contributions to the field of membrane physical chemistry as it translates into biological systems."

+She was named a Fellow of the American Physical Society in 2023, "for foundational work in understanding the miscibility phase transition and associated critical phenomena in membranes, and for rigorously applying these physical concepts to biological processes".